 FDF Apollo Pro V Fluid Rower Summary

 The First Degree Fitness Apollo Pro V is a fluid rower for commercial and residential use, and it comes equipped with a dual-chamber water tank with adjustable water resistance.
-It features an Ashwood frame with long rails, an ergonomic seat, adjustable footrests, and a multi-function fitness console.
+In addition, it features an Ashwood frame with long rails, an ergonomic seat, adjustable footrests, and a multi-function fitness console.

 Moreover, it’s an excellent machine for a full-body cardio workout, muscle toning, stamina development, interval training, and weight loss.